-To be considered for admission to the Coordinated Program, a grade point average of a least 2.7 on a 4.0 scale and eighty (80) semester hours of college credit are required.
+To be considered for admission to the Coordinated Program, a grade point average of a least 2.7 on a 4.0 scale and seventy-two (72) semester hours of college credit are required.

 Once admitted into the Dietetics program, students must earn a grade of "C" or better in all DIET courses.
 For progression through the program, students must complete all DIET courses (lectures, lab, and practicums) with a minimum grade of "C" or better and a minimum grade of "satisfactory" on performance evaluations on practicum courses.
 Grade of "C" is defined as 75-79.9% of maximum possible points.

 The deadline for the application is the LAST MONDAY IN MARCH.
 Applications, instructions, and materials are available at the Dietetics Office or you may also download the application information from our web site.

 Students seeking admission in the Dietetics Program must provide the following information by the LAST MONDAY IN MARCH:

 A Hand Written Letter from the applicant regarding her/his professional philosophy and reasons for interests in the Dietetics Program, participation in activities in her/his home community, during college, and any other relevant information.